springfall2008/batpred/docs/apps-yaml.md

 - **battery_charge_power_curve** - Some batteries tail off their charge rate at high soc% and this optional configuration item enables you to model this in Predbat.
 Enter the charging curve as a series of steps of % of max charge rate for each soc percentage.

 The default is 1.0 (full power) charge all the way to 100%.

+Modelling the charge curve becomes important if you have limited charging slots (e.g. ony a few hours a night) or you wish to make accurate use of the low power charging mode (**switch.predbat_set_charge_low_power**).

+Predbat can now automatically calculate the charging curve for you if you have enough suitable data in your load history.
+The charging curve will be calculated when battery_charge_power_curve option is *not* set in apps.yaml and Predbat is started for the first time (due to restarting AppDaemon or an edit to apps.yaml).
+You should look at the AppDaemon logfile to find the predicted charging curve and copy/paste it into your apps.yaml.

 Example from a GivEnergy 9.5kWh battery with latest firmware and Gen 1 inverter:

 ```yaml